 Who would I recommend the Business Adventures summary to?

-The 34-year-old who’s got some money in the stock market and is curious to know why it behaves so erratically, the 47-year-old who wants to leave their job and work for a competitor but isn’t sure they can do so legally, and anyone that wants to avoid the business mistakes of the last century.
+The 34-year-old investor wondering why his stocks are behaving so erratically, the 47-year-old manager wants to leave their job and work for a competitor but isn’t sure they can do so legally, and anyone who wants to avoid the business mistakes of the last century.